-The goals and mission of the School of Medicine Basic Sciences Communication Group are to effectively communicate the groundbreaking research, educational initiatives, and accomplishments of faculty, staff, and students within the Basic Sciences community.
-Through engaging content creation, strategic dissemination, and targeted outreach, the group aims to raise awareness of the impactful contributions made by the Basic Sciences community and promote collaboration and knowledge sharing within and beyond the School of Medicine.
-Ultimately, the group strives to enhance the visibility and reputation of the Basic Sciences programs and foster a culture of scientific excellence and innovation.
+The goals and mission of the School of Medicine Basic Sciences communication team are to effectively communicate the groundbreaking research, educational initiatives, and accomplishments of faculty, staff, and students within Basic Sciences.
+Ultimately, the team strives to enhance the visibility and reputation of Vanderbilt Basic Sciences and foster a culture of scientific excellence and innovation.

-The communications team in the office of the dean works hard to promote the research that you do.
-There are three easy ways for you to help the Basic Sciences communications team get the word out about papers from your lab that you think are worthy of publicity:
+There are three easy ways for you to help the Basic Sciences communications team get the word out about research from your lab:

 If your paper is out…